You want smart political talk without the meltdowns?

 Yeah.

-Anyway, Buzz, well, as you probably seen this evening, this is Ben Smith.
+Anyway, well, as you've probably seen this evening, this is Ben Smith.

-We published a secret secret dossier making explosive, unverified allegations about Donald Trump in Russia.
+We published a secret dossier making explosive, unverified allegations about Donald Trump in Russia.

-I want to briefly explain to you how he made the decision to publish it.
+I want to briefly explain to you how we made the decision to publish it.

-We published it, which Ken Bensinger obtained through a characteristically ferocious reporting so that as we wrote, Americans can make up their own minds.
+We published it, which Ken Bensinger obtained through a characteristically ferocious reporting so that, as we wrote, Americans can make up their own mind.

-Personally, I would have liked to have seen Mr. Trump give out golden shower heads to the press today after me.
+Personally, I would have liked to have seen Mr. Trump give out golden shower heads to the press today at the meeting.

 I thought that would have been classic.

-I think he gave a pretty big beat down on the microphone.
+I think he gave a pretty big beatdown of the money.

 It's why I love the man as much as I do and why I respect him the way I do.